Teddy Roosevelt and Rat Terrier Colors and Markings

 may have chocolate tipped hair.
 They have chocolate

 noses.
-The chocolate sable is a red or red sable dog
+The chocolate sable is a sable dog

 with the recessive chocolate gene.